This is what 24 hours of our lives in Gaza look like | Close Up

 Hussam Aliwat

-Senior Editor:
+Senior editor:

 Donald Cameron